RoystonS/git-rebase-workshop/README.md

 ## Getting Started

 1. Open the solution in Visual Studio, VS Code, or your preferred .NET IDE.
-2. Build the solution: \dottnet build\
+2. Build the solution: \dotnet build\
 3. Navigate to a project directory and run: \dotnet run\